DataFire/Integrations/integrations/generated/azure_network_servicecommunity/README.md

 ### BgpServiceCommunityPropertiesFormat
 * BgpServiceCommunityPropertiesFormat `object`: Properties of Service Community.
-  * bgpCommunities `array`: Get a list of bgp communities.
+  * bgpCommunities `array`: A list of bgp communities.
     * items [BGPCommunity](#bgpcommunity)
   * serviceName `string`: The name of the bgp community. e.g. Skype.